 The main content of this website is taken from the records of The Company of Proprietors of the Stroudwater Navigation.
 You will find searchable summaries of the contents of documents and scanned images of the mainly hand written documents themselves.
 Together with this you will find stories and information about people and places related to the Canal.

-We will describe how to navigate the site and search for information from 200 years worth of documents relating to all aspects of the building and operation of the Canal from 1774 to 1948.
-In total there are approximately 95,000 pages including the minutes of meetings, letters and information about the vessels and cargoes that used the waterway.
+We describe how to navigate the site and search for information from nearly 200 years worth of selected documents relating to building and operating the Canal from 1774 to 1941.
+In the Stroudwater Archive at Gloucestershire Archives, there are approximately 95,000 pages including the minutes of meetings, letters and information about the vessels and cargoes that used the waterway.